-The Court notes that, in that respect, the Government's position on the matter differs from opinions expressed by the Supreme Court and, most recently, the Supreme Administrative Court (see paragraphs 97 and 122-125 above).
-However, given that, as established above, the process of judicial appointments to the Disciplinary Chamber was inherently defective on account of the involvement of the NCJ as a body lacking independence from the legislature and executive, the Court does not find it necessary to ascertain whether in addition there was a separate breach of the domestic law resulting from the fact that the President's announcement of vacant positions in the Supreme Court was made without the Prime Minister's countersignature.
+The Court notes that, in that respect, the Government's position on the matter differs from opinions expressed by the Supreme Court and, most recently, the Supreme Administrative Court (see paragraphs 122 and 152-155 above).
+However, given that, as established above, the process of judicial appointments to the Chamber of Extraordinary Review and Public Affairs was inherently defective on account of the involvement of the NCJ as a body lacking independence from the legislature and executive, and the fact that the President of Poland's subsequent appointment of judges to that Chamber was in breach of the rule of law, the Court does not find it necessary to ascertain whether in addition there was a separate breach of the domestic law resulting from the fact that the President's announcement of vacant positions in the Supreme Court was made without the Prime Minister's countersignature.

-- (iii) Whether the breach of the domestic law pertained to a fundamental rule of the procedure for appointing judges - 266.
-When determining whether a particular defect in the judicial appointment process was of such gravity as to amount to a violation of the right to a "tribunal established by law", regard must be had, inter alia, to the purpose of the law breached, that is, whether it sought to prevent any undue interference by the executive or the legislature with the judiciary, and whether the breach in question undermined the very essence of the right to a "tribunal established by law" (see Guðmundur Andri Ástráðsson, cited above, §§ 226 and 255). - 267.
-The process of appointment of judges may be open to such undue interference, and it therefore calls for strict scrutiny; moreover, it is evident that breaches of the law regulating the judicial appointment process may render the participation of the relevant judge in the examination of a case "irregular", given the correlation between the procedure for the appointment of a judge and the "lawfulness" of the bench on which such a judge subsequently sits (ibid., § 226).
+(iii) Whether the above breaches of the domestic law pertained to a fundamental rule of the procedure for appointing judges

+340. When determining whether a particular defect in the judicial appointment process was of such gravity as to amount to a violation of the right to a "tribunal established by law", regard must be had, inter alia, to the purpose of the law breached, that is, whether it sought to prevent any undue interference by the executive or the legislature with the judiciary, and whether the breach in question undermined the very essence of the right to a "tribunal established by law" (see Guðmundur Andri Ástráðsson, cited above, §§ 226 and 255).

+341. The process of appointment of judges may be open to such undue interference, and it therefore calls for strict scrutiny; moreover, it is evident that breaches of the law regulating the judicial appointment process may render the participation of the relevant judge in the examination of a case "irregular", given the correlation between the procedure for the appointment of a judge and the "lawfulness" of the bench on which such a judge subsequently sits (ibid., § 226).